SamBelkacem/Machine-Learning-Basics/README.md

 This repository includes these three essential components:

-  - Data preprocessing and analysis using NumPy and pandas, which involves cleaning and transforming raw data into a format suitable for analysis.
+  - **Data preprocessing and analysis:** clean and transform raw data into a format suitable for analysis using NumPy and Pandas.
-  - Data visualization with Matplotlib and Seaborn, which helps us to understand and explore data visually.
+  - **Data visualization:** understand and explore data visually using Matplotlib and Seaborn.
-  - Machine learning with Scikit-learn, which involves various algorithms such as regression, classification, and clustering, along with techniques for model evaluation and selection.
+  - **Machine learning:** explore various algorithms in Scikit-learn such as regression, classification, and clustering, along with techniques for model evaluation and selection.

 By the end, you'll have a solid understanding of the basics of machine learning in Python.
 Let's get started!